MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-periodic-system-updates.md

 ---
 title: Enable period system updates
-description: Learn how to use actual traffic patterns to harden your network security groups (NSG) rules and further improve your security posture.
+description: Learn how to enable system updates on your Azure Arc-enabled machines and Azure VMs to keep them secure and healthy.
 author: Elazark
 ms.author: elkrieger
 ms.topic: how-to
 ms.date: 09/02/2024
+#customer-intent: As a Defender for Servers user, I want to enable system updates on my Azure Arc-enabled machines and Azure VMs to keep them secure and healthy.
 ---

 # Enable period system updates